scouten/ericscouten.travel/content/2023/04-18+california/43-a-luminary-welcome-back-to-the-northwest/index.md

 +++
-title = "Day 43: A Luminary Welcome Back to the Northwest" date = 2023-04-28T21:00:03.486-07:00 updated = 2023-05-01T11:35:58-07:00
+title = "California Day 43: A Luminary Welcome Back to the Northwest" date = 2023-04-28T21:00:03.486-07:00 updated = 2023-05-01T11:35:58-07:00